 Your First Machine Learning Project

-Machine Learning has eclipsed Big Data as the hot buzzword in Business Intelligence as of late.
+Machine Learning has eclipsed Big Data as the hot buzzword in Business Intelligence as of late, and for good reason.
+Machine Learning is ultimately about finding new ways to DO something with your data.
+The combination of its power and major cloud providers significantly dropping the entry fee has resulted in an increased interest as a tool.
 There are a number of tools available now that make it easier than ever to train, test, and deploy machine learning models for business tasks.
-These platforms offer an exciting step forward for businesses not yet at the machine learning level of BI maturity.

-My own experience both teaching analytics and working with companies at varying levels of BI maturity requires me to offer a word of caution here: don’t fall into the trap of believing a technology package will be a silver bullet.
+Our experience both teaching analytics and working with companies at varying levels of BI maturity requires us to offer a word of caution here: don’t fall into the trap of believing a technology package will be a silver bullet.
 These tools are amazing, to be sure, but they won’t work for you unless you’ve defined their purpose first.
-Don’t invest in an enterprise-grade machine learning solution without knowing ahead of time what you expect to feed into it and get out of it.
+Even experimental usage should have a purpose or thesis defined by the business or subject expert.

 If you’re wondering exactly what you should expect to get out of it, think of two practical examples.